General Education Overview

 Pacific Seminar I: What is a Good Society?
 (First Semester)

 PACS 1 is a broad introduction to the question of a good society.
-Based on a common course syllabus and course reader, PACS 1 is a shared intellectual experience for students and faculty.
-It also constitutes the first-part of Pacific's writing requirement.
+It is a shared intellectual experience, incorporating materials from the humanities, social sciences, and natural sciences.
+Students meet in small sections to discuss the readings and issues and develop their reading, writing, and critical thinking skills.
+It constitutes the first-part of Pacific's writing requirement.

 Read more about Pacific Seminar I.